kidomine/phil/README.md

 - Notes
 - Flashcards
 - Goals
-- Calendar events

-I used to awkwardly enter these things in GUIs (Evernote, Trello, Things, StudyBlue, Reminders, FollowUpThen, iCal, etc.) and then had to (or never did) triage.
+I used to awkwardly enter these things in GUIs (Evernote, Trello, Things, StudyBlue, etc.) and then had to (or never did) triage.
 This program makes it easy to enter information, and it triages it for me.
 It's pretty much a DSL that I choose and change as I see fit.
 For example,
 <pre>
 todo school 144 p2 by 1/4 Write router
 </pre>